MadeInShineA/MadeInShineA/README.md

 ## About me

  Hey!
-I'm MadeInShineA, a Super Smash Bros.
+I'm **MadeInShineA**, a Super Smash Bros.
 Melee player from Switzerland.

 I have been programming since 2021.